 So it’s a really good deal, from a company with a solid background and I’d consider it one of the trustworthiest providers on the market right now.
 Click here to check it out.

 Rebuilt from the ashes of the once popular file sharing service Megaupload, Mega is based in New Zealand and offers a whooping 50GB of cloud storage for free and uses advanced encryption services to protect your files.

 There is a catch, though: you only have 50GB for one month.
 Afterwards, you drop to 15GB.
 But it’s still a good deal as 15GB is a lot of space!

 I found it to be fairly slow at times, maybe the slowest on our list, but the fact that it offers so much storage space clearly makes up for the small amounts you have to wait to upload and download your stored files.
 A great option that’s worth checking out here.

-There are other options out there as well, some of them offering more storage than the services listed below, but for today I decided to go with those that I consider the most trustworthy: services that have been with us for a while and show no signs of ever getting shut down – in other words, services that will keep your files safe and available at any moment for the foreseeable future.
+The free cloud storage providers listed above have been with us for a while now and show no signs of ever getting shut down or having any security related probems – in other words, these are services that will keep your files safe and available at any moment for the foreseeable future!